programminghistorian/jekyll/contribute.md

 ## Join our editorial and review team
-If writing a lesson isn't for you, perhpas
+If writing a lesson isn't for you, perhaps you are ...

 -   Interested in teaching humanists about technology?

--   Want to learn new digital humanities tools and techniques, and help teach others about them?
+-   Wanting to learn new digital humanities tools and techniques, and help teach others about them?

 -   Hankering for editorial experience you can get credit for?

--   Are you teaching a digital humanities course where students might produce lessons that could be published here?
+-   Teaching a digital humanities course where students might produce lessons that could be published here?